elizabethekedoro/Gophish-Windows-Setup-Guide/README.md

 <p align="center">
 Next, return to the Gophish Dashboard and refresh the page.
 <img src="https://github.com/user-attachments/assets/f6780e32-749d-4b70-89fa-76a4cc351deb" height="70%" width="70%" alt="Gophish Windows Setup Guide"/> <br/>
-You should now see that the Dashboard has been updated, allowing you to view the results and details of the interaction with the simulated phishing campaign
+You should now see that the Dashboard has been updated, allowing you to view the results and details of the interaction with the simulated phishing campaign.
 <br />
 <br />